wsbctechnicalblog/wsbctechnicalblog.github.io/content/popcorn-flow.md

 I can only talk about my personal preferences, but I’m sure others will find something similar in the way they prefer to track the progress of work.
 To begin, I tend to perceive work as a response to challenges.
 Things change, and with the change we experience challenges.
 Taking those challenges on is a special skill because we don’t want to be caught in the situation where we are faced with chronic challenges.
 To avoid that trap, we must make the work that matters more visible.
 Still, without challenges we wouldn’t have anything to work on.

 I like to start by adding a column to the board where I place problems and observations that come along the way.
-Once I pick the problem I plan to focus on, I move it to the next column to the right of the “Problems” column.
+Once I pick the problem I plan to focus on, I move it to the next column to the right of the “Problems and observations” column.
 I label that column “Options”.
-The problem that made its way into the Options column should be split into several possible options.
+The problem that made its way into the "Options" column should be split into several possible options.
 It is unlikely that a problem is so simple that there is only one option available to solve it.
 Having options at our disposal is always a desirable thing.

 We then choose one option that seems to promise the best outcome.
-We then move that option to the next column to the right; we label that column “Possible experiments”.
+We move that option to the next column to the right and we label that column “Possible experiments”.
 Each experiment could be defined with three attributes:

 1. Action: which action is the experiment proposing?
 2. Duration: how long is the experiment expected to run?